-Wildland - Land not used for agriculture (such as: grazing, row crops, commercial forestry), urban development, mining, parks, or reserves.
+Wildland - Land not used for agriculture (such as: grazing, row crops, commercial forestry), urban development, mining, parks or reserves.

-Wildland-Urban Interface - The zone where homes and other human development are built close to wildland fuels.
+Urban Wildland Interface - The line, area, or zone where structures and other human development meet or intermingle with undeveloped wildland or vegetative fuels.